-AAVLife is a gene therapy company focused on developing treatments for rare diseases with great unmet medical need.
+AAVLife is a gene therapy company focused on treating significant unmet medical need.

 AAVLife's lead indication is for Friedreich’s Ataxia Cardiomyopathy.
 Our program is based on the successful use of a gene-therapy approach in a mouse model developed to mimic the gene defect and cardiac symptoms of Friedreich’s Ataxia.
 The approach made use of an adeno-associated virus (AAV) to introduce a normal gene into cardiac tissue.
 The therapy restored cardiac function and reversed pathological heart enlargement in mice that had already progressed to heart failure.